ZhenshengLee/performance_test/README.md

 # Introduction

-**Default Version Support:** ROS2 Dashing, Fast-DDS 2.0.x
+**Default Version Support:** ROS 2 Dashing, Fast-DDS 2.0.x

-This performance test tool allows you to test performance and latency of various communication means like ROS 2, ROS 2 Waitset, FastDDS, Connext DDS Micro, Eclipse Cyclone DDS and OpenDDS.
+This performance test tool allows you to test performance and latency of various communication means like ROS 2, Apex.OS WaitSet, FastDDS, Connext DDS Micro, Eclipse Cyclone DDS and OpenDDS.

 It can be extended to other communication frameworks easily.